Swimming Water Quality

 The map below provides a summary of monitoring results from more than 80 popular coastal, river and lake recreation sites around the Bay of Plenty.
 Sites are monitored for faecal contamination (bacterial monitoring) from October to March each year and for toxin-forming algae species (algal bloom monitoring) from October to June each year.

-Click on the area of interest on the map for more detailed information.
-You can also see bacteria monitoring results and recreational information for local swimming spots at www.lawa.org.nz/swim.
+Click on the area of interest on the map below for more detailed information.
+You can also see algae bacteria monitoring results and recreational information for local swimming spots at www.lawa.org.nz/swim.

 You should avoid swimming in rivers for 48 hours (two days) after heavy or prolonged rain.
 This is because the water can be contaminated by farm and urban run-off.